Introduction to Sea Kayaking Expedition

 Today starts with a farewell to Loch Shiel as you meander down the slow-moving River Shiel towards the coast.
 You will learn how to portage your kayak as the group carry the boats around the short rapid that links the river with the sea.

-You will spend timing having fun exploring the many sheltered bays and islands of Loch Moidart around Castle Tioram, and taking some time to build your kayaking confidence and paddling skills.
+You will spend time having fun exploring the many sheltered bays and islands of Loch Moidart around Castle Tioram, and taking some time to build your kayaking confidence and paddling skills.

 As late afternoon approaches the group will leave the sheltered waters of the sea loch and hug the coast for around 3 more kilometres, as you paddle around to the beautiful beach at Smirisary.